Abortion in Alaska: Judicial history

 In 1997, the Alaska Supreme Court ruled in Valley Hospital Association, Inc. v.
-Mat-Su Coalition for Choice that the privacy clause of the Alaska Constitution protects the right to an abortion.
+Mat-Su Coalition for Choice that the privacy clause of the Alaska Constitution, which was adopted by referendum in 1972, protects the right to an abortion.
 This ruling remains in effect after the US Supreme Court overruled Roe v.
 Wade in 2022.

 In 2016, the Alaska Supreme Court struck down a parental notification law that had been established in 2010.

 In September 2024, an Alaska superior court judge struck down the requirement that only licensed physicians provide abortions, meaning that the procedure can now also be legally performed by nurse practitioners and physician assistants.